- Entertainment and Media»

 The children of elderly borrowers are learning that their parents’ reverse mortgages are now threatening their own inheritances.
 There is no data on how many heirs are facing foreclosure because of reverse mortgages.
 But interviews with elder care advocates, the housing counselors and heirs, suggest that it is a growing problem already affecting an estimated tens of thousands of people.— Jessica Silver-Greenberg (New York Times, Pitfalls of Reverse Mortgages, March 2014)

 "Today there are about 40 million retirees receiving benefits; by the time all the baby boomers have retired, there will be more than 72 million retirees drawing Social Security benefits."

 Music is always moving forward, but the speed of change for music has particularly accelerated during the past two decades.
 The music changes that occurred during the 1950s and 1960s (and perhaps for two more decades after that) had more to do with external society than technology.
 The music and musicians discussed above were enjoyed in their original era via transistor radios and LP record albums.
-CDs were perhaps the first major technological shift and this was followed by storing music on computers, music sharing services, YouTube, satellite radio, television talent shows and social media.
+CDs were perhaps the first major technological shift and this was followed by storing music on computers, music sharing services, YouTube, satellite radio, television talent shows, social media and music streaming.